-Employers must look at productivity during festive times, including working hours, public holidays and other kinds of leave are important.
+Employers must look at productivity during festive times, including working hours, public holidays and other kinds of leave that are important.

-An employer can only request an employer to work on a public holiday if agreed upon and may also exchange such a day with an ordinary workday at the employer’s discretion.
+An employer can only request an employee to work on a public holiday if agreed upon and may also exchange such a day with an ordinary workday at the employer’s discretion.
 That is why we advise employers to discuss this with the employee during the interview and also include it in the employment contract.

 There are 3 scenarios for public holidays: